Elbbrücken station

-Elbbrücken station (Elbe bridges station) is a public transit terminal station in Hamburg, Germany, near the railway and road bridges called Elbbrücken leading over the Norderelbe.
-It consists of two elevated stops, one for the Hamburg U-Bahn underground which opened in 2018, and one for the Hamburg S-Bahn suburban trains which opened a year later.
-Each stop has two tracks, interlinked by a "skywalk".
-The station is the terminus of the U4 U-Bahn line and is between Hammerbrook and Veddel on the S3/S31 S-Bahn lines.
+Elbbrücken station (Elbe bridges station) is a public transit terminal station in Hamburg, Germany, near the rail and road bridges called Elbbrücken leading over the Norderelbe.
+It consists of two elevated platforms, one for the Hamburg U-Bahn which opened in 2018, and one for the Hamburg S-Bahn suburban trains which opened a year later.
+Each platform has two tracks, interlinked by a "skywalk".
+The station is the terminus of the U4 U-Bahn line and is between Hammerbrook and Veddel on the S3/S5 S-Bahn lines.
 It was built to provide easier access to the new HafenCity quarter of Hamburg from the south.

 Construction and opening

 The U-Bahn station was opened in December 7, 2018.
 The opening of the S-Bahn stop has been delayed due to problems during construction works.
 Holes for the foundation could not be drilled as planned because drilling machines partly met resistance at 10 m below the surface.
 While the cost for the U-Bahn section was lower than expected – down from €178 million to €145 million, including the route from the previous station HafenCity Universität – the cost for the S-Bahn stop was expected to rise from €43 million to €57 million.
 The S-Bahn station was opened to the public on the December 15, 2019.